HB-1263

 Plain Language

-Operators are prohibited from using any language in advertising, the interface, or AI outputs that indicates or implies the conversational AI's outputs are provided by, endorsed by, or equivalent to services from a licensed healthcare professional, licensed legal professional, licensed accounting professional, or certified financial fiduciary or planner.
-This is a broad prohibition covering the full spectrum from marketing to runtime output.
-The prohibition covers express claims and implied representations alike — for example, branding the service as a 'therapist' or 'financial advisor' would violate this provision even without an explicit claim of licensure.
+Operators must not use any language in their advertising, interface, or AI outputs that indicates or implies the AI's output is provided by, endorsed by, or equivalent to services from a licensed healthcare professional, licensed legal professional, licensed accounting professional, or certified financial fiduciary or planner.
+This covers the full user-facing surface — from marketing materials to the chat interface to the AI's own responses.
+The prohibition targets false professional credentialing, not merely the quality of the output — operators cannot frame AI responses as professional advice or services.

 Statutory Text